caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 [SortableTable](https://github.com/caltechlibrary/CL-web-components/blob/main/sortable_table.js)
 : Wraps an HTML table making it sort-able and filterable on a column

-# Part 2, version 2: Adding CSVTextarea to edit_recipe.html
+# Part 2.2: Adding CSVTextarea to edit_recipe.html

 - copy `csvtextarea.js` to the modules directory under htdocs2
 - edit [htdocs2/edit_recipe.html]() to include the CSVTextarea module in the document head
 - edit `htdocs2/edit_recipe.html` wrapping the ingredients textarea with our csvtextarea

-# Part 2, version 2: Restart recipes_api2.yaml and test
+# Part 2.2: Restart recipes_api2.yaml and test

 Start up our web service